 Another idea killer is when people use the company’s history to block you.

-It sounds challenging, but it’s really a bit of a false argument.
+It sounds challenging, but it’s a weak argument.
 Business context changes all the time.
 Customer habits change.

 What didn’t work before might be perfect now if the circumstances are right.